 In a second Tax Court proceeding related to deductions barred by IRC Section 280E, the IRS issued a notice of deficiency asserting that PMACC owed \$16,035,218 in additional taxes and penalties for fiscal 2016, by disallowing all deductions.
 The Company filed its initial petition in this case to the Tax Court on February 13, 2020.
-As the Ninth Circuit ruled on the earlier PMACC tax case, this matter will be put back on the calendar later this year.
-The Company is negotiating a global settlement agreement on all outstanding 280E IRS matters.
+As the Ninth Circuit ruled on the earlier PMACC tax case, this matter is expected to be put back on the calendar later this year.